Skip to main content

 A compromised back position during the Calf Wall Stretch puts your spine under unnecessary shear force.
 Brace your core and maintain a neutral spine throughout the movement.

-Turning back foot out.
+Turning the back foot outward instead of straight.

 A compromised back position during the Calf Wall Stretch puts your spine under unnecessary shear force.
 Brace your core and maintain a neutral spine throughout the movement.